Faculty of Engineering, UNAM

-The Faculty of Engineering (Facultad de Ingeniería) of the National Autonomous University of Mexico is the division of the aforementioned university in charge of engineering and applied studies in the physical and natural sciences.
+The Faculty of Engineering (Facultad de Ingeniería) of the National Autonomous University of Mexico (UNAM) is the division of the aforementioned university in charge of engineering and applied studies in the physical and natural sciences.
 At the undergraduate level, it offers thirteen majors and some graduate programs.
 In fall 2008, the school of engineering had over 10,900 undergraduate students and 1,115 graduate students and postdocs.
 Chemistry and chemical engineering are offered neither by the School of Engineering nor the Faculty of Sciences, but by a separate Faculty of Chemistry.

 History

 The Faculty of Engineering at the UNAM has its origins as the Real Seminario de Mineria (Royal School of Mining), which building is still standing near the Zocalo in Mexico City.
 After the university was closed in 1833, several scientific institutes were established in Mexico, all of them related to some branch of engineering.
 These eventually merged into a single institution which in 1910 was put under the supervision of the newly created UNAM and renamed to Escuela Nacional de Ingeniería (National School of Engineering).

 In 1954 the school changes its location to Ciudad Universitaria.
 In 1959, with the creation of the Engineering Institute and the availability of its first graduate program, the school changes its name to Facultad de Ingeniería (Faculty of Engineering).